NickdevC/Battleships_Game/README.md

    - I could then ensure unique usernames are used and check against returning players, displaying previous scores before playing.
 This could potentially add an additional competitive element.
 - A visual leaderboard
    - With the use of APIs, I could create a 'Top 5' leaderboard to be displayed at the start of the game.
 This could be measured with 'least amounts of guesses'.
+- A 'play again' button
+   - With additional time, I would habe liked to have included a button to return the user to the start_game function (bypassing the welcome screen)

 ## Design